WangXiaoShawn/-C-Multithreading/README.md

 ## Multi-threading in Bitonic Sort and FFT Algorithms

-This project involves the application of multi-threading in the context of Bitonic Sort and Fast Fourier Transform (FFT) algorithms.
+This repository involves the application of multi-threading in the context of Bitonic Sort and Fast Fourier Transform (FFT) algorithms.
 The primary focus is to identify strategic points for the integration of multi-threading, with the objective of enhancing computational speed without compromising on the correctness of the algorithms.
 Under the constraints of utilizing two cores and up to four threads, both algorithms have demonstrated substantial improvements in efficiency, achieving at least a three-fold speed increase.
 #### Bitonic Sort:

 <p align="center">